coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

   ```
   pwd
   ```

-  Press enter and examine the file path that's displayed.
+- **Press enter and examine the file path that's displayed.**

     - If the file path displayed ends with `profile.d` then you are in the right folder!
     - If not, restart the "Adding Conda to GitBash" instructions again and make sure you can find your profile.d folder.
       - Reach out to your instructor or a TA if you are still having issues.

-  - Next, Enter the following command and hit enter:
+- **Next, Copy and paste the following command into your Terminal and hit enter:**

+    - **Reminder: You can paste in Windows Terminal by simply right-clicking** anywhere within the activate Terminal window.

 ```bash